jmonlong/manu-vggafannot/manuscript.md

 Our approach to convert annotations from a linear genome to the pangenome assumes that we have annotations of the different haplotypes in the pangenome.
 There is still no clear solution to lift annotations from one reference/haplotype to other haplotypes in the pangenome, except through reanalysis/reannotation of each haplotype.
 The homology information embedded in the pangenome could potentially be used to propagate annotations from one haplotype to others more easily.
-This strategy can already be used by annotation tools like CAT[@doi:10.1101/gr.233460.117], as a additional source of gene annotation evidence.
+This strategy can already be used by annotation tools like CAT[@doi:10.1101/gr.233460.117], as an additional source of gene annotation evidence.
 In the future, these techniques might help propagate other types of annotations across the pangenome more efficiently than by reanalyzing the raw data from scratch on each haplotype.
 `something about odgi paths/untangle maybe`{.red}